/images/resources/tutorials/writing-apis/api-using-zero-trust-events.png

 Conclusion

-This tutorial showed how to use JWT access tokens to secure event messages, so that strong identity guarantees can be used when resuming asynchronous workflows.
+This tutorial explains how to use JWT access tokens to secure event messages, to use strong identity guarantees when resuming asynchronous workflows.
 OAuth secured APIs already verify JWTs issued by the Identity Server when receiving HTTP requests.
-Therefore the same code and key management infrastructure can be used to deal with event messages, for an easy to manage solution.
+Therefore, zero trust API events do not require any additional key management infrastructure.
+The code impact should also be minor if the API already processes JWTs at its HTTP endpoints.

 Join our Newsletter